+- General enquiries:

+- o srg@uilo.ubc.ca

+- o techtransfer@uilo.ubc.ca

-- General enquiries 604-822-8580 - See the UILO website for faculty-specific and research agreement-specific contacts
+- See the UILO website for faculty-specific and research agreement-specific contacts

 Teaching

 PDFs are a much-valued intellectual resource of the University.
 Therefore, both undergraduate and graduate teaching programs benefit from PDF participation.
 PDFs may be involved in undergraduate and graduate lecturing, laboratory instruction, tutorials, and supervision of undergraduate projects, and assisting with the supervision of graduate students.